 Parabens: a preservative in some personal care products

-Triclosan (and triclocarban): used in antibacterial products, some toothpaste and deodorant
+Triclosan (and triclocarban): commonly used in antibacterial products, some toothpaste and deodorant

-A certain amount of what you rub, spray and splash onto the body gets absorbed.
-I never used to think about what I rubbed into my skin, which was unwise.
+I never used to think about what I rubbed into my skin, which was probably unwise.
 The report concludes: “EDCs are present in personal care products, and their uptake through skin has been recently recognized as a significant route of human exposure.”

-I like a bar of handmade soap over shower gel because it is made locally, lasts ages, doesn’t leave a plastic bottle, (requiring disposal) and isn’t washing traces of synthetic chemical perfumes or antibacterial ingredients down the drain.
+I like a bar of handmade soap over shower gel because it is made locally, lasts ages, doesn’t leave a plastic bottle, (requiring disposal or recycling) and isn’t washing traces of synthetic chemical perfumes or antibacterial ingredients down the drain.

 In 2010 the Canadian Medical Association released a briefing “encouraging the federal government to re-evaluate and restrict the sale of consumer antimicrobial products to Canadians for general household use.”

-We are fortunate to have many local people making soaps, oil cleansers, edible deodorant and body oils.
-I save money by using edible skin care and using less of it.
+We are fortunate to have many local people making soaps, oil cleansers, non-toxic deodorant and body oils.
+I save money by using non-toxic, often technically edible (coconut oil for example) skin care and using less of it.

 People often say: “Well, they wouldn’t sell it if it was bad for me.”
 I am not sure that is wise to rely on.